-Self payment substance abuse rehab programs are a great alternative to other types of rehab programs i.e. private medical insurance and state funded programs.
-Individuals who are capable of attending self payment programs pay for their entire rehab process out of pocket.
+Self payment substance abuse treatment facilities are an excellent alternative to other types of rehabilitation centers i.e. private medical insurance and state funded facilities.
+Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
-To learn more about self payment programs, make contact with a drug or alcohol treatment center and inquire as to their payment options.
-It is beneficial to contact a number of programs so that you have an understanding of your choices with regards to rehab options and payment options.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
+To learn more about self payment programs, make contact with a drug or alcohol rehab program and ask about their payment options.
+It is beneficial to contact several facilities so that you have an understanding of your choices with regards to rehab options and payment options.